Case Studies UX / UI

 Design Process

-• Defined the site as a document retrieval utility first: search, browse, sort, scan, and open reports
+• Defined the archive around core research behaviors: search, browse, sort, scan, and open reports

-• Kept the homepage focused on context and access instead of large decorative hero imagery
+• Kept the entry experience focused on historical context and access instead of decorative presentation

 2. 02 Visual System

-• Explored a NASA classified memo direction, then refined it into a cleaner 1970s technical bulletin style
+• Explored a NASA memo direction, then refined it into a cleaner technical bulletin style

-• Built around warm cream paper tones, burnt orange bars, mustard accents, dusty teal status cues, geometric headings, and monospaced metadata
+• Built around warm paper tones, structured accent bars, quiet status cues, geometric headings, and monospaced metadata

-• Designed side filters, search states, sortable controls, collection stats, and a repeatable dossier-style document card
+• Designed side filters, search states, sortable controls, collection stats, and a repeatable document card system

-• Used index numbers, metadata bars, topic summaries, status labels, and control-panel style PDF buttons to improve scanning
+• Used index numbers, metadata bars, topic summaries, status labels, and clear PDF actions to improve scanning

-• Raised font sizes, strengthened contrast, increased checkbox/button hit areas, and tuned card backgrounds for readability
+• Raised font sizes, strengthened contrast, increased checkbox and button hit areas, and tuned card backgrounds for readability

 • Built the experience in WordPress with responsive behavior for long-form context, dense record cards, and embedded PDF viewing